 Toward the end of the residency, the student and advisor meet in conference, normally during two strategy sessions, to refine the initial study proposal.
 These conferences lead to a formal, written study plan that addresses both the student’s and the advisor’s expectations for the semester work.

 - Goals for the student’s creative work, which may be general or specific, as appropriate for a particular student in a given semester

 - Specific elements of style, form and technique to be studied during the semester

-- Deadlines, methods and expected frequency of student-advisor exchanges
+- Due dates, methods and frequency of the five expected student-advisor exchanges

 - A reading list that may be modified as the semester progresses

 - Additional planned projects or activities (tailored exercises, a journal, attendance at literary and cultural events in the student’s home area)

 - Other work that addresses the student’s interests, needs and developing vision

 The semester study plan must be filed with the MFA office at the end of the residency or shortly after the beginning of the guided study portion of the semester.
 In addition, the student and advisor should each preserve copies for themselves.